 Interim milestones target groundwater levels have not been selected for wells in the ELPMA because the groundwater elevations in the ELPMA are currently higher than the measurable objective groundwater levels.
-3.5.3.3 Seawater Intrusion are implemented between 2020 and 2040 (Table 3-2).
-At each of the wells, the difference between the measurable objective and the minimum threshold is greater than or equal to 20 feet, which provides a margin of safety for operational flexibility in the Epworth Gravels Management Area.
+3.5.3.3 Seawater Intrusion

 No measurable objectives are required for seawater intrusion in the Epworth Gravels Management Area because the Epworth Gravels Management Area is not adjacent to the Pacific Ocean (Section 3.3.3).